GabrielProstitis/kqx.io/content/writeups/inline8.md

 console.input("input?\n");
 while(1){} //CRASH!
 ```
-3) It crashes instanly after returning from `console.input()`, since we don't save a reference to the returned string it gets cleaned up immediately by the GC.
+3) It crashes instantly after returning from `console.input()`, since we don't save a reference to the returned string it gets cleaned up immediately by the GC.

 As a bonus if we print the UAF-ed string we get a free heap leak since the freed chunk now contains the next pointer in the bins freelist.